mairi-macaulay/MICB475_Group13/README.md

 - I'll add making a PCOA plot and Deseq2 (plot as a bar plot)

 ### Overview Flowchart:
--visual representation of research objectives or questions, corresponding experimental aims, and corresponding analysis/approach.
+- visual representation of research objectives or questions, corresponding experimental aims, and corresponding analysis/approach.

 ### Weekly Timeframe:
 ```mermaid